Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 Symptoms of spastic bladder:

-• People who have some bladder sensation may experience sudden strong urges or a frequent need to urinate
+- People with some bladder sensation may experience sudden strong urges or a frequent need to urinate

 Usually, the external sphincter muscle is also overly relaxed, causing leaking during activities like transfers and coughing.
 However, the internal sphincter muscle is often in spasm and does not relax enough to allow urine to pass out of the body easily.